Bee Statistics To Prove Why They’re Crucial for Our Environment!

 Although bees are declining year after year, there are things we can do in order to boost bee populations and hopefully prevent more bee species from becoming extinct.

-Interesting Engineering has highlighted one way we can monitor the population and health of bees, and that is through high-end technology.
+Apis Protect has highlighted one way we can monitor the population and health of bees, and that is through high-end technology.

-For example, a company called Apisprotect has an IoT- remote bee monitoring system that allows us to monitor colonies around the clock to evaluate the condition and possible problems of each colony.
+For example, a company called Apisprotect has an IoT-remote bee monitoring system that allows us to monitor colonies around the clock to evaluate the condition and possible problems of each colony.

 Recovery of the Bee Population Is Crucial For Spreading a Crop-Saving Organism to Sunflower Crops (NBC News)